tsmetana/enhancements/keps/sig-cli/NNNN-kubectl-adm-top-pvc/README.md

   - periodic API calls to reconcile state (e.g. periodic fetching state, heartbeats, leader election, etc.)
 -->
+No. Using the new command would only result in a new metric endpoint query.
+Given it is user initiated, the load increase should be negligible.

 ###### Will enabling / using this feature result in introducing new API types?